ESD Training & Daily Habits: Why People Make or Break Your Program

 Grounding an electronic circuit board using ESD verification equipment at a workstation

 Most organizations provide ESD training during onboarding and assume compliance will continue indefinitely.
 In reality, habits erode under production pressure, staffing changes, and routine familiarity.
 Wrist straps may go untested, grounding cords may be damaged, and packaging rules may be relaxed without anyone noticing.
+A single lapse in a high‑volume line can expose hundreds of components to damaging charge events before the problem is identified.

 Making Good ESD Habits Easy and Visible